Category Archives: The Rest of the World

 Last week I was heartbroken that Elizabeth Warren, our supreme presidential candidate, dropped out of the presidential race.
 Electability felt like a dirty word.
 Would I see a woman president in my lifetime?
 We walked to Starbucks to meet friends … Continue reading

-Posted in Baby Boomers, For Love of History, Politics, The Rest of the World | Tagged , , , , , , , , | 8 Comments
+Posted in Baby Boomers, For Love of History, politics, The Rest of the World | Tagged , , , , , , , , | 8 Comments